lydiawayua/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-1.A function that concatenates two strings.
+1.A function that copies  string